Fell67/m5-hw5-abreu-victoria/README.md

 - \<h3>About Me\</h3>

 Fix:
-TODO
+- Changed \<h3>About Me\</h3> to \<h2>About Me\</h2> and updated associated CSS style

-#### Interactive controls are keyboard focusable
+#### Interactive elements indicate their purpose and state, The page has a logical tab order, Custom controls have ARIA roles, and Interactive controls are keyboard focusable
 Elements affected:
 - \<div class="submit-btn">Send Message\</div>

 Fix:
-TODO

-#### Interactive elements indicate their purpose and state, The page has a logical tab order, and Custom controls have ARIA roles
-Elements affected:
-- \<div class="submit-btn">Send Message\</div>

-Fix:
 - Changed \<div class="submit-btn">Send Message\</div> to \<button class="submit-btn">Send Message\</button>
 - Updated the css class "submit-btn" so that it appears as it did before
+commit: 1fa3ae0ed9027e94485943cc2ff3f7bca4484673

 #### HTML5 landmark elements are used to improve navigation
 Elements affected: